AndyWu55555/rrenet/README.md

-You can train the model using the following command:
+You can train the rrnet model using the following command:

 ```
 python classification/train.py -model [Model Name] -dataset [Dataset] -batch_size 128